JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 Southwark Council has issued a [lengthy statement](https://www.southwark.gov.uk/regeneration/elephant-and-castle?chapter=13) in defence of its treatment of the shopping centre traders, as around [40 face the loss of their livelihood](https://latinelephant.org/displaced-traders-with-no-relocation/#Sayed), when the centre closes on 24 September, according to research by local charity Latin Elephant.

 The statement says that 45 traders have been relocated, with 31 'remaining'.
-These 'remaining' unallocated traders, with nowhere to go, have received £3000 each.
+These 'remaining' unallocated traders, with nowhere to go, have received £3000 each from the Business Transition Grant.
 They will receive a second payment of an unspecified amount _'near the closure of the shopping centre'_ ;  given the number of traders and the total size of the Business Transition Grant fund (£200k) this is likely to be about another £3000.

-Southwark also say that unallocated traders _'are able to claim from the relocation fund'_ but this will be of little use if they have no new premises.
+Southwark also say that unallocated traders _'are able to claim from the relocation fund'_, but this will be of little use to them if they have nowhere to relocate to.

 Other than this the statement details various generic _'business support'_ measures, such as acccess to websites and databases and advice from _'independent business and relocation advisor'_ Tree Shepherd (remote access only).